 In most cases, Bell’s palsy symptoms improve without treatment.
-However, it can take several weeks or months for the muscles in your face to regain their normal strength following an episode of Bell’s palsy.
+However, it can take several weeks or months for the muscles in your face to regain their normal strength.

-The following treatments may aid in your recovery.
+The following treatments may help in your recovery.

 - corticosteroid drugs, which reduce inflammation

-- over-the-counter pain medication such as ibuprofen or acetaminophen for mild pain
+- over-the-counter pain medications, such as ibuprofen or acetaminophen, which can help relieve mild pain

-- using eye drops and an eye patch (for dry eye)
+- an eye patch (for your dry eye)

-- placing a warm, moist towel over your face to relieve pain,
+- a warm, moist towel over your face to relieve pain

-- doing physical therapy exercises to stimulate your facial muscles
+- physical therapy exercises to stimulate your facial muscles

-- excessive drying of the eye, which can lead to the development of eye infections, ulcers, or even blindness.
+- You may have excessive dryness in the eye, which can lead to eye infections, ulcers, or even blindness.

 - You may have synkinesis, which is a condition in which moving one body part causes another to move involuntarily.
-For example, when you smile, your eye may close.
+For example, your eye may close when you smile.